Find the review of this superb tea here.

 This exquisite white tea has been made using tea leaves from naturally grown bushes.
 The farmer doesn't use pesticides or chemicals on any of his teas.
 His cultivation methods are known as natural cultivation.

-It is not organic certified, mainly because the tea farm is not that large & cannot bare the costs of the certification.
+It is not organic certified, mainly because the tea farm is not that large & cannot bear the costs of the certification.

-There are two different grades from the same tea, small leave (higher grade) big leave (lower grade) both are delicious nevertheless and can hold a number of infusions.
+There are two different grades from the same tea, small leaf (higher grade) big leaf (lower grade) both are delicious nevertheless and can yield a large number of infusions.

-Due to the rarity of this tea I wil not be selling the whole batch.
-Therefore it will be sold by 10 grams batches to a selected amount of customers.
+Due to the rarity of this tea I will not be selling the whole batch.
+Therefore it will only be sold by 10 grams batches to a selected amount of customers.

 We will be releasing 50 grams of each grade.
 Once it is gone, we might not be able to get a new batch until next year's harvest.

 The Japanese Tea Evangelist says: I have brewed this tea several times using boiling water for 3, 2 & 4 minutes.
 My favourite brew was 100 degrees, 75 ml water, 2 minutes.
 I got some subtle floral notes.
 Since this tea is quite young the green notes are somewhat prevalent.
 I will be using some of this tea for aging as an experiment.
 I wil be taking notes as well.